dishamodi0910/APIVerse/Existing_API_Collection/PokeAPI/README.md

 - Clone the repository
 - Run command `.\/index.html`

-## Hope, you liked the Pokémon verse!!🥳
+## Hope, you enjoyed the Pokémon verse!!🥳